Blue Ocean Strategy: theory and examples

 Step 1: Eliminate

 First, ask yourself for which factors companies have been competing for a long time.
-Think of the factors that require a lot of investment but do not generate a lot of income, or other factors that do not improve the statistics.
+The investment-heavy elements exist which do not produce substantial revenue along with other elements which fail to improve the statistics.

 Step 2: Reduce